 But of course, the lack of Google apps will make this phone quite hard to use for some.
 While Huawei’s Petal Search has made searching for and downloading major apps like Facebook, Instagram, and WhatsApp relatively easy, it’s still not as seamless as just downloading from the Google Play Store.
 Most of Google’s core apps, from Gmail, Google Keep, Google Pay to Google Calendar, will not run on this phone.
 However, it’s worth mentioning that Gmail and Google Calendar can function if you’re using a third-party app like Microsoft Outlook.

 If you don’t mind dealing with a lack of Google apps and you’re ready to fully embrace the Huawei ecosystem, or you don’t mind going through weird hoops to get them installed on your phone, then the P40 Pro is still one of the best Huawei phones right now.

 Yes, this category is not selecting any of the new Mate 40 devices.
 The Mate 40 Pro as well as other phones in this new series are scarcely available in China, Huawei’s home market, and no plans have been announced for other regions.
-That makes the phone incredibly difficult to purchase, and consequently, not the best option within the scope of this list.
+That makes the phone incredibly difficult to buy, and consequently, not the best option within the scope of this list.

 Best with Google Apps: Huawei P30 Pro